Saint Damien of Molokai (Joseph de Veuster)

 Dominic Savio was different from many teenagers.
 When he was only 12 years old, he knew he wanted to be a priest more than anything else in the world.

 Dominic had a great love for the sacraments.
-He entered a school for boys who wanted to make their lives better.
-He had the courage to lead many of the other boys in the school away from sin and towards Jesus Christ.
+He went to a boarding school with other boys.
+He had the courage to lead many of the other boys in the school toward Jesus and away from sin.
 Once, Dominic saw two boys fighting at school.
 Dominic held up a crucifix between them.
 The boys realized they should not be fighting, made up with each other, and went to confession.

-Every week, Dominic went to confession with Father John Bosco, who also became a saint.
+Every week, Dominic went to confession with his teacher Father John Bosco, who also became a saint.

 Saint Maria Goretti